-- to motivate the Eligible Participants (defined below) to optimise their (i) performance efficiency for the benefit of the Group; and - (ii) to attract and retain or otherwise maintain on-going business relationship with the Eligible Participants whose contributions are or will be beneficial to the long-term growth of the Group. - (i) any full-time or part-time employees, executives or officers of the Company or any of its subsidiaries; - (ii) any Directors (including executive Directors, non-executive Directors and independent non-executive Directors) of the Company or any of its subsidiaries: and - (iii) any advisers, consultants, suppliers, customers, agents and related entities to the Company or any of its subsidiaries, each an "Eligible Participant".
+- (i) to motivate the Eligible Participants (defined below) to optimise their performance efficiency for the benefit of the Group; and - (ii) to attract and retain or otherwise maintain on-going business relationship with the Eligible Participants whose contributions are or will be beneficial to the long-term growth of the Group. - 2.
+Who may join - any full-time or part-time employees, executives or officers of the Company or any of its subsidiaries; - (ii) any Directors (including executive Directors, non-executive Directors and independent non-executive Directors) of the Company or any of its subsidiaries; and - (iii) any advisers, consultants, suppliers, customers, agents and related entities to the Company or any of its subsidiaries, each an "Eligible Participant".

-- Maximum number of Shares 120,000,000 Shares, being 10% of the total number of Shares in issue 3 immediately following completion of the placing on the Listing Date. - 4 Maximum number of options which may be granted to any one individual - Period within which the 5 securities must be taken up under an option - Minimum period or 6. performance target for which an option must be held before it can be exercised - Amount payable on 7. application or acceptance of the options - Exercise price of Shares 8.
+- 3. Maximum number of Shares - 120,000,000 Shares, being 10% of the total number of Shares in issue immediately following completion of the placing on the Listing Date. - Maximum number of options which may be granted to any one individual - 1% of the Shares in issue as of the date of grant in any 12-month period up to the date of grant. - Period within which the securities must be taken up under an option - An option may be exercised in accordance with the terms of the Share Option Scheme and the terms of grant as may be determined by the Directors provided that no option may be exercised after the expiry of 10 years from the date of grant. - Minimum period or performance target for which an option must be held before it can be exercised - There is no such requirement imposed by the Share Option Scheme, provided that the Directors may impose such requirement upon grant of the option on which the option is deemed to be granted and accepted. - Amount payable on application or acceptance of the options - Upon acceptance of the option, the grantee shall pay HK\$1.00 to the Company by way of consideration for the grant. - 8.
+Exercise price of Shares